OHI-Science/ohi-science.github.io/_posts/2018-03-21-people-of-ohi-erich-pacheco.md

 **What is your personal story behind why you do what you do?**

 Working on agricultural development in West Africa, I realized we were asking communities to sacrifice their environmental stability for short-term economic benefits.
 This seemed so short-sighted and a detriment to overall human well-being.
-I decided to dedicate my career to environmental management and focus on oceans given my affinity to the sea since I grew up in the Caribbean.
+I decided to dedicate my career to environmental management and focus on oceans given my affinity to the sea growing up in the Caribbean.

 **What aspect of your work are you most proud of?**